CECO Environmental (NASDAQ:CECO) PT Raised to $35.00

-CECO Environmental (NASDAQ:CECO – Get Free Report) last issued its quarterly earnings data on Tuesday, July 30th.
+CECO Environmental (NASDAQ:CECO – Get Free Report) last released its earnings results on Tuesday, July 30th.
 The company reported $0.20 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.16 by $0.04.
-CECO Environmental had a return on equity of 12.35% and a net margin of 2.33%.
-The firm had revenue of $137.50 million during the quarter, compared to the consensus estimate of $143.33 million.
-During the same period in the previous year, the firm posted $0.15 EPS.
-The company’s quarterly revenue was up 6.4% compared to the same quarter last year.
-Sell-side analysts anticipate that CECO Environmental will post 0.93 EPS for the current fiscal year.
+CECO Environmental had a net margin of 2.33% and a return on equity of 12.35%.
+The business had revenue of $137.50 million for the quarter, compared to analysts’ expectations of $143.33 million.
+During the same period last year, the company earned $0.15 earnings per share.
+The company’s quarterly revenue was up 6.4% on a year-over-year basis.
+On average, research analysts expect that CECO Environmental will post 0.93 earnings per share for the current year.

 Insider Activity

-In related news, Director Richard F. Wallman acquired 4,000 shares of the stock in a transaction dated Tuesday, May 21st.
-The stock was bought at an average cost of $24.50 per share, with a total value of $98,000.00.
-Following the purchase, the director now directly owns 205,319 shares of the company’s stock, valued at $5,030,315.50.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
-Corporate insiders own 16.90% of the company’s stock.
+In other CECO Environmental news, Director Richard F. Wallman purchased 4,000 shares of the firm’s stock in a transaction that occurred on Tuesday, May 21st.
+The stock was purchased at an average cost of $24.50 per share, with a total value of $98,000.00.
+Following the transaction, the director now owns 205,319 shares in the company, valued at $5,030,315.50.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Insiders own 16.90% of the company’s stock.

-Several institutional investors have recently made changes to their positions in the stock.
-CWM LLC grew its stake in shares of CECO Environmental by 45.3% during the 2nd quarter.
-CWM LLC now owns 2,270 shares of the company’s stock valued at $65,000 after buying an additional 708 shares during the period.
-Kessler Investment Group LLC boosted its position in CECO Environmental by 27.8% during the 2nd quarter.
-Kessler Investment Group LLC now owns 7,166 shares of the company’s stock worth $207,000 after purchasing an additional 1,560 shares during the period.
-Tower Research Capital LLC TRC boosted its position in CECO Environmental by 89.7% during the 4th quarter.
-Tower Research Capital LLC TRC now owns 4,641 shares of the company’s stock worth $94,000 after purchasing an additional 2,195 shares during the period.
-Principal Financial Group Inc. boosted its position in CECO Environmental by 14.8% during the 2nd quarter.
-Principal Financial Group Inc. now owns 18,916 shares of the company’s stock worth $546,000 after purchasing an additional 2,439 shares during the period.
-Finally, AJOVista LLC purchased a new stake in CECO Environmental during the 4th quarter worth $57,000.
-68.08% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of CECO.
+CWM LLC boosted its position in CECO Environmental by 45.3% in the 2nd quarter.
+CWM LLC now owns 2,270 shares of the company’s stock valued at $65,000 after buying an additional 708 shares during the last quarter.
+Kessler Investment Group LLC increased its position in shares of CECO Environmental by 27.8% in the 2nd quarter.
+Kessler Investment Group LLC now owns 7,166 shares of the company’s stock worth $207,000 after purchasing an additional 1,560 shares during the last quarter.
+Tower Research Capital LLC TRC raised its stake in shares of CECO Environmental by 89.7% in the 4th quarter.
+Tower Research Capital LLC TRC now owns 4,641 shares of the company’s stock valued at $94,000 after purchasing an additional 2,195 shares in the last quarter.
+Principal Financial Group Inc. lifted its position in shares of CECO Environmental by 14.8% during the second quarter.
+Principal Financial Group Inc. now owns 18,916 shares of the company’s stock worth $546,000 after purchasing an additional 2,439 shares during the last quarter.
+Finally, AJOVista LLC acquired a new position in CECO Environmental in the fourth quarter worth about $57,000.
+68.08% of the stock is owned by institutional investors and hedge funds.

 CECO Environmental Company Profile